earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 ![Out of the box installation]({{site.images}}{{page.slug}}/0N5VpNv.png)

 Now the app generated has the default Phoenix styling and setup, but let's add a little polish for this exercise.
-You're going to add [TailwindCSS](https://tailwindcss.com/) and some premade boilerplate CSS.
+You're going to add [TailwindCSS](https://tailwindcss.com/) and some pre-made boilerplate CSS.

 1. First, add the following dependencies to your `assets/package.json` file, to install Tailwind and the necessary node libraries: